AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 ---
 # Configure the application

-Now that you've finished installing Adobe Commerce or Magento Open Source, you need to configure it.
+Now that you've finished installing Adobe Commerce, you need to configure it.
 This topic provides some recommended configuration settings.

 ## Set up cron